Ready Player Two: A Novel (Ready Player One Book 2)

 ✨ Summarized by Bookclubs AI

-Readers say *Ready Player Two* offers a mix of 80s nostalgia and pop culture references that fans may enjoy, though some find these excessive or force...
+Readers say *Ready Player Two* continues the nostalgia-rich blend of 80s pop culture references that many fans enjoy, though some find them overwhelmi...

 I was excited to read this sequel and overall I did enjoy it, but I loved the first book and this one didn’t excite me quite as much.
 I liked how we get an update on the world and the Oasis since Wade won Halliday’s contest.
 A lot of the characters were the same and for the most part I enjoyed them the same, the exception being Wade.
 He bothered me so much more than he did in book one, which is hard since he was always kind of whiney to me.
 The story was a little repetitive to the original in my opinion and dragged a little in some spots.
 As much as I enjoyed getting more of Wade’s story, I don’t know if this should’ve been a duology; I think book one is a solid standalone.
 I was intrigued the whole time so I still recommend!